bruceravel/synchrotron_pop_up_book/script.md

 First spread: Storage ring
 --------------------------

-I approximated the RGB values of the exterior colors of the LOBs by doing a simple analysis of several photos I took of the buildings on a fairly sunny day (20 Feb.
-2014).
-I started with a rough approximation of each color, then iterated over every pixel in the photos I took.
-I then averaged the RGB values of each pixel that was close to the initial value.
-This probably had some false positives, but should be dominated by the actual colored portions of the buildings.
-Here are the values:

      LOB | degrees | color  | R   | G   | B   | hex    |
      --- | ------- | ------ | --- | --- | --- | ------ |
      1   | 0       | red    | 163 | 50  | 61  | A3323D |